“I’m still deciding.”

 Once you have successfully surfaced the objection, now it’s up to the team to respond effectively.

-Teams that have an effective rehash strategy can see a 7-10% increase in close rate.
+Sales teams with a lock-tight effective sales follow-up strategy can see a 7-10% increase in close rate.

 Let’s go back to that “It’s too expensive” example.